Chart Color Schemes

 North Parramatta features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households account for 62.8% of all households, including 28.8% couples with children, 22.3% couples without children, and 9.8% single parent families.
-Non-family households constitute the remaining 37.2%, with lone person households at 31.2% and group households comprising 6.1%.
+Family households account for 62.8 percent of all households, including 28.8 percent couples with children, 22.3 percent couples without children, and 9.8 percent single parent families.
+Non-family households constitute the remaining 37.2 percent, with lone person households making up 31.2 percent and group households comprising 6.1 percent of the total.
 The median household size is 2.3 people, which is smaller than the Greater Sydney average of 2.6.

 Frequently Asked Questions - Households